ncosd/food-pantry-app/README.md

 >       }
 >    }

-Use these command for developing locally:
+Use these commands for developing locally:

     # you should be in the web/app directory
     npm run serve:firebase:emulator   # leave this running in one terminal